bernalo-lab/production-failure-patterns/categories/data/data.md

 ## Description

-**Database Connection Exhaustion** occurs when the number of active database connections reaches the maximum allowed limit, preventing new requests from obtaining a connection.
+<a href="../../patterns/data/database-connection-exhaustion.md" style="min-width:260px; border:1px solid #e5e7eb; border-radius:8px; padding:12px; text-decoration:none;">**Database Connection Exhaustion** </a> occurs when the number of active database connections reaches the maximum allowed limit, preventing new requests from obtaining a connection.

 This pattern appears in production systems when traffic spikes, queries run slowly, transactions remain open too long, or applications fail to release connections back to the pool.
 Once the connection limit is reached, application requests begin to queue, time out, or fail completely.